 I believe that there is no object to non-objective, that minimal is less, that junk sculpture is junk, and form in painting relates to the illusion of three dimensions.

 My art is based on the return to those standards which demand the knowledge of composition, perspective, color, three dimensional form, draftsmanship and anatomy.

-The Leroy Merritt Center for the Art of Joseph Sheppard will house a permanent collection of more than 20 of Sheppard's finest bronze and marble sculptures, which have been donated to the university.
-The gallery will display a variety of paintings, on loan and in rotating exhibits, including a selection of Sheppard's most notable works, many of which were showcased in earlier exhibitions at UMUC, including Beast of Burden and Fifty Years of Art.
-The study center will house Sheppard's extensive personal collection of about 1,000 books about classical art and artists, along with a series of original drawings illustrating themes such as the male figure, still life, and head and portrait studies.
+The Leroy Merritt Center for the Art of Joseph Sheppard houses a permanent collection of more than 20 of Sheppard's finest bronze and marble sculptures, which have been donated to the university.
+The gallery displays a variety of paintings, on loan and in rotating exhibits, including a selection of Sheppard's most notable works, many of which were showcased in earlier exhibitions at UMUC, including Beast of Burden and Fifty Years of Art.
+The study center houses Sheppard's extensive personal collection of about 1,000 books about classical art and artists, along with a series of original drawings illustrating themes such as the male figure, still life, and head and portrait studies.